antonia-white/space-invaders/TESTING.md

 ## Validator Testing

 - HTML
-  - No errors were returned in the index.html file when passing through the official [W3C's HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fantonia-white.github.io%2Fspace-invaders%2F)
+  - No errors were returned in the index.html file when passed through the official [W3C's HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fantonia-white.github.io%2Fspace-invaders%2F)

     >![index.html](documentation/testing/html-validation-screenshot.png)

 - CSS
-  - No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fantonia-white.github.io%2Fspace-invaders%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found in the style.css file when passed through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fantonia-white.github.io%2Fspace-invaders%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

     >![style.css](documentation/testing/css-validation-screenshot.png)

 - JavaScript
-  - No errors were found when passing through the official [JSHint](https://jshint.com/)
+  - No errors were found when both script.js and modal.js files were passed through the official [JSHint](https://jshint.com/)
   - The validator service wasn't able to recognise references to the Phaser 3 API in the file script.js, resulting in an incorrect result from JSHint of 24 undefined variables and one unused variable.
     >![script.js](documentation/testing/javascript-script-validation-screenshot.png)
     >![modals.js](documentation/testing/javascript-modals-validation-screenshot.png)